robert/robert.github.com/_posts/2020-01-04-pfab7-how-to-write-a-library.md

 We've seen how we can analyze the exterior of a piece code from a user's perspective, without having to know anything about what goes on inside.
 This idea is not specific to programming; we can (and do) critique the user interfaces of complex gadgets without needing to know how they work inside.
 We might not care to learn how to build a smartphone, but we can still give useful feedback on how one feels to use.
 Think about how your code might look to someone on the outside who doesn't care how it works and just wants it to be simple and intuitive to work with.

-Next week we'll continue to look at Gianni's library, and suggest some more ways in which he could make it more convenient for a journey-planner-programmer in a hurry.
+Next week we'll continue to look at Gianni's library, and suggest some more ways in which he could make it more convenient to use for a journey-planner-programmer in a hurry.

 Until we meet again: